Gallery of Archduke Leopold Wilhelm in Brussels (Vienna): Paintings depicted

 Most of the recognizable paintings in the collection, not all of which were included in the Italian catalog prepared by Teniers, are still in the Viennese collection.
 The full list of the depicted paintings is the same as the Petworth version.
-That version, which includes a portrait of Bishop Antonius Triest (1576-1657), served as the basis for this copy, though they are about the same size and were possibly both made at the same time in tandem.
-The bishop was an art collector and a patron of many of Teniers's contemporary artists in Antwerp, and introduced Teniers to the Archduke.
+That version, which includes a portrait of Bishop Anthonius Triest (1576-1657), served as the basis for this copy, though they are about the same size and were possibly both made at the same time in tandem.
+The Bishop was an art collector and a patron of many of Teniers's contemporary artists in Antwerp, and introduced Teniers to the Archduke.
 This copy remained in the archducal collection, while several others were documented as gifts.
 The most impressive of these was the large version on copper in the Museo del Prado with a different selection of paintings.